-This prohibition extends to ice packs that exceed the volume limit, whether they are gel or liquid.
-Carrying cold foods and keeping them cold may therefore be difficult on long flights.
-Flight attendants may not be willing to give you ice from their freezer to use in your cooler, so you will need to find ways to keep cold food cold or pack items that can be kept at room temperature.
+This rule also extends to ice packs that exceed the volume limit, whether they are gel or liquid.
+Flight attendants may not want to give you ice from their freezer to use in your cooler, so if you want to keep your food cold, you'll need to get creative or pack food that can be kept at room temperature.
 You can use bags of frozen vegetables as ice pack substitutes or freeze water in three-ounce containers to store with your food.

 Plan Your In-Flight Menu

-Sandwiches, wraps and salads are easy to carry and eat on an airplane.
+Sandwiches, wraps, and salads are easy to carry and eat on an airplane.
 You can make your own or purchase them from your favorite grocery store or restaurant.
-Be sure to carry them in secure wrappings or containers to prevent leaks and spills.
-Don't forget to include a fork.
+Be sure to carry them in secure containers to prevent leaks and remember to pack utensils.

-If you are traveling abroad, be sure to eat or discard all meats, vegetables and fruits you bring with you before you land.
-Most countries restrict imports of these items, and you will not be permitted to bring them past the customs checkpoint.
-Check the customs regulations of your destination country for more information.
+If you are traveling internationally, be sure to eat or discard all meats, vegetables, and fruits you bring with you before you land.
+Most countries restrict imports of these items, so you will not be permitted to bring them past the customs checkpoint.

-You can purchase bottled beverages in the airport terminal once you have passed through security.
-You will probably be offered a beverage on your flight unless you are flying through too much turbulence to safely serve beverages.
+You can buy beverages in the airport terminal once you have passed through security.
+You will be offered a beverage on your flight unless you are flying through too much turbulence to safely serve beverages.
 Flights that last less than an hour are considered extremely short and might not offer in-flight beverage service.

-If you prefer to bring your own water, take an empty water bottle through the security checkpoint and fill it before you board your airplane.
-You can bring individual-sized flavor packets with you if you wish.
+To save money at the terminal, you can take an empty water bottle through the security checkpoint and fill it before you board.

 Take your fellow passengers into account when planning your menu.
-While tree nuts (almonds, walnuts, cashews) and peanuts are excellent portable snacks, many people are quite allergic to one or both types of nuts.
+Although peanuts and tree nuts (almonds, walnuts, cashews, pecans, and more) make great portable snacks, many people are allergic to one or both types of nuts.
 And within the enclosed space of an airplane cabin, even the dust from a packet of nuts can trigger a potentially deadly reaction.
-Eat your nuts and trail mix in the airport rather than in the confined space of your aircraft.
-If you must bring food items that contain nuts, ask your fellow passengers about nut allergies before opening the package and wipe down your tray table with a wet towel after eating.
+If you pack nuts or trail mix, make sure to eat them in the terminal before boarding the plane.